MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 - Imports ≠ direct deployment; stockpiling or re-exports possibles.(black markets or secondhand use)
 - No modeling of lag effects between import and deployment.
 - Conflict phase definitions are simplified proxies.
+- <details><summary>Many Other Factors: The amount of solar power a country installs or how many people get connected depends on many things, not just conflict.
+Things like a country's wealth, its government's policies, help from other countries, and even its geography all play a huge role.</summary>
+  <ul><li> Statistical analysis showed that there is no significant difference in mean solar PV capacity nor the number of people connected between conflict and non-conflict regions.</li></ul></details>

 <details><summary><b>Results and Interpretation</b></summary><p>